day8/re-frame/docs/api-intro.md

 ## Commonly Used

-When you are writing an app's `View Functions`, use:
+When you are writing `View Functions`:

   - `dispatch` (or very occasionally, `dispatch-sync`)
   - `subscribe`

-In your other namespaces, you register:
+When you are registering handlers:

-  - event handlerss - `reg-event-db` and `reg-event-fx`
+  - event handlers - `reg-event-db` and `reg-event-fx`
   - subscription handlers - `reg-sub` (and rarely `reg-sub-raw`)
   - rarely, effect handlers - `reg-fx`
   - rarely, coeffect handlers - `reg-cofx` with `inject-cofx`

 There is API to clear all these registrations, but this is almost never used.

-When registering `event handlers`, you might use builtin interceptors:
+When you register `event handlers`, you might use builtin interceptors:

   - `path`
   - `on-change`